natedileas/Landsat-Buoy-Calibration/README.txt

 radiance as measured by a NOAA buoy.
 Based on work by Frank Padula and Monica Cook.

 If you want to use this code, you should have a basic knowledge of python and/or basic coding.
 No warranty.
-Use it on armstrong or related servers, or not at all.
+Use it on armstrong or related servers for best results.
 Developed on Fedora x64 by Nathan Dileas.
 Copyright RIT 2015-2016

 OVERVIEW: